tigerbeetle/tigerbeetle/src/clients/node/README.md

   accounts.push(account);
 }

-const account_errors = await client.createAccounts(accounts);
+const accounts_results = await client.createAccounts(accounts);
-// Error handling omitted.
+// Results handling omitted.

 // Then, load and import all transfers with their timestamps from the historical source. const transfers = [];